Why Renovations and New Builds Go Wrong Without a Design Plan

 Common issues include:

-Ordering the wrong quantities of materials
+• Ordering incorrect quantities of materials

 Designers work with trusted suppliers and understand the technical requirements behind each selection.
 They also track lead times and coordinate orders so everything arrives when it’s needed.
 It’s not just about choosing something beautiful—it’s about ensuring it can actually be delivered and installed properly.